shawnmflemingc/faq/pythonwebserver.md

 To host a website from a specific directory using Python 3, you can use the built-in HTTP server module that comes with Python.
 This method is great for testing or development purposes but is not recommended for production use due to security and performance reasons.

-### Using ArcGIS Pro's Python Install Directory
+### Finding ArcGIS Pro's Python Install Directory

-ArcGIS Pro uses its own Python environment, which is typically a version of Python 3.x that's managed by the ArcGIS Pro application.
+Typing "python" in command prompt likely will not work.
+You must use a full path to specify where python.exe is found.
+ArcGIS Pro uses its own Python environment, which is typically a version of Python 3.x that's managed by the ArcGIS Pro application and can be used for simple purposes like this.
 To find the directory of the Python executable used by ArcGIS Pro, you can follow these steps:

 1. **Open ArcGIS Pro**: Start ArcGIS Pro on your computer.